authrocket/authrocket-ruby/README.md

       @_current_user ||= AuthRocket::Session.retrieve(session[:ar_token]).try(:user)
     end

-For better performance (and to avoid API rate limits), you may want to cache the results of the API call for 3-15 minutes.
+For better performance (and to avoid API rate limits), you will want to cache the results of the API call for 3-15 minutes.

 #### Initial login